What Is GILTI and How Does It Affect My Expat Business?

-GILTI (Global Intangible Low-Taxed Income) is a US tax on foreign corporation profits that applies when you own at least 10% of a controlled foreign corporation.
+GILTI (Global Intangible Low-Taxed Income) is a U.S. tax on foreign corporation profits that applies when you own at least 10% of a controlled foreign corporation.
 Despite its intimidating name, GILTI is manageable with the right strategy.
-The tax ensures the US captures income from foreign corporations, but multiple elections and exclusions can dramatically reduce or eliminate what you owe.
+The tax ensures the U.S. captures income from foreign corporations, but multiple elections and exclusions can dramatically reduce or eliminate what you owe.

-What Does GILTI Mean?
+What is GILTI Tax?

 Here’s what GILTI means for your situation: If you own at least 10% of a foreign corporation, the IRS taxes you annually on the corporation’s income, whether or not you receive dividends.
-This prevents US shareholders from deferring taxes indefinitely on foreign business profits.
+This prevents U.S. shareholders from deferring taxes indefinitely on foreign business profits.

 What income counts as GILTI?